imagej/imagej.github.io/_pages/tutorials/opencl-in-imagej.md

 ### Setting up OpenCL for ATI

-If you have ATI GPU hardware, check out [these instructions](http://developer.amd.com/gpu/AMDAPPSDK/downloads/Pages/default.aspx).
+If you have ATI GPU hardware (AMD), the SDK can be dowloaded {% include github org='GPUOpen-LibrariesAndSDKs' repo='OCL-SDK/releases'  %}.

 ### Setting up OpenCL for NVidia